Support with grief

 • how they died

 There is no right or wrong way to feel.
-Your feelings may change from day to day or even hour to hour.
-You may have the feelings soon after the person has died, and for some weeks or months afterwards.
+Your feelings may change from day to day, or even hour to hour.
+You may have the feelings soon after the person has died.
+These can last for a long time.
+Some of the feelings may not go away, but as time passes you find ways of coping with them.

-One day you may feel you are coping, but the next day you may be overcome by sadness or loneliness.
-It is quite normal to have ups and downs like this.
+One day you may feel you are coping.
+The next day, you may be overcome by sadness or loneliness.
+It is normal to have ups and downs like this.

 If you had a difficult relationship with the person who has died, you may not feel any of the emotions we describe here.
 Or you may be surprised at how strong your feelings are.